 Make one response from each extract in your chosen subject.
 You may seek to answer the accompanying ‘guide question’ or challenge it.

 Respond to one of the extracts and questions below.
-Submit your response to email@example.com before 9am on 1st November.
+Submit your response to email@example.com before midnight on 8th of November 2021.

 1. I resisted all the way: a new thing for me, and a circumstance which greatly strengthened the bad opinion Bessie and Miss Abbot were disposed to entertain of me.
 The fact is, I was a trifle beside myself; or rather out of myself, as the French would say.
 I was conscious that a moment's mutiny had already rendered me liable to strange penalties, and, like any other rebel slave, I felt resolved, in my desperation, to go all lengths.